natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20C.7.md

 '''Pros:'''

 * Great flight characteristics
-* Amazing control authority at any speed
+* Amazing control authority at medium and high speeds.
 * Above average acceleration below Mach 1, and one of the fastest acceleration in the game above Mach 1
 * Extremely fast, especially at high altitudes
 * Has extremely powerful, long range Python 3 missiles with exceptional manoeuvrability
 * Ballistic computer for guns, bombs, and rockets
 * 10 km rangefinding radar can be helpful for locating targets in Simulator battles
-* Python 3 and AIM-9G missiles can be slaved to radar locks

 '''Cons:'''

 * Limited gun ranging radar which does not track or lock enemies
+* Nose of the aircraft can feel unstable at low speeds.
 * Delta wing configuration bleeds airspeed quickly while in a high G turn
 * Only 36 countermeasures, which can be quickly used up, especially if split 50/50 between chaff and flares
 * Missiles are pointed down, requiring you to pull alpha or be above the target to get a lock